Miniversal deformations of pairs of symmetric matrices under congruence: Proof of Theorem

-Each skew diagonal of $\Delta B_{22}$ has unique variables thus we reduce $B_{22}$ skew diagonal by skew diagonal.
-For each half of any skew diagonal we have the system of equations, which has a solution, by the Kronecker-Capelli theorem.
-Therefore we reduce each skew-diagonal to zero and so we reduce $(A_{22},B_{22})$ to zero.
+i.e. $S_{12}$ without the last row is skew symmetric.
+Now we reduce $B_{22}$ by adding { } Since each anti-diagonal of $\delta B_{22}$ has unique variables, we reduce $B_{22}$ anti-diagonal-wise.
+For each half of any anti-diagonal we have the system of equations (\eqref{firstm} without the first equation), which has a solution.
+Therefore we reduce each anti-diagonal of $(A_{22},B_{22})$ to zero and so we reduce $(A_{22},B_{22})$ to zero.

-Hence ${\cal D}(L_m)$ is equal to \eqref{Ldef}.
+Hence ${\cal D}({\cal L}_m)$ is equal to \eqref{Ldef}.